 “Dellagiarino is a playwright to watch, her talent is clearly apparent… A seriously fun show.” –Stage Raw (Top Ten/Recommended)

 “…a crisp, 65 minutes of beautifully nonsensical hilarity… Really smart theatre."

 “Dellagiarino’s sharp wit is fully evident… I was on the edge of my seat.”

 “My definition of a great production…a dark comedy with truly poignant moments.” –DC Metro Theatre Arts

 “A very entertaining, fresh piece of theatre.” –Onstage Blog

 “A satisfyingly deep dark black comedy… I am still smiling.” –Paul Myrvold’s Theatre Notes

-The production materials for The Value of Moscow include:
+The Authorized Materials/Rehearsal Package for Value of Moscow consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.

 You will have the option to purchase additional Production Scripts at a discounted rate when you complete your Licensing Agreement.